 C. Thereafter, admission to any classification of membership shall be decided by a majority vote of the Associate Members after Executive Committee review and recommendation.

-D. The membership of any Associate, Affiliate or Professional member may be terminated by a majority vote of the Board of Directors.
+D. The membership of any Patient Advocacy Group or Professional Association member may be terminated by a majority vote of the Board of Directors.

 SECTION 3 – MEMBERSHIP CLASSIFICATIONS